 An Epidemic of Unprepared People

-Without over complicating things, Preparedness is something that almost anyone can do.
-Your overall preparedness level, and how far you decide to take it, really depends on you.
-But at the very least, every person should take the following steps to ensure their survival during a time of crisis.
+Without overcomplicating it, preparedness is something almost anyone can do.
+How far you take it is up to you.
+But at the very least, every person should take the following steps to put themselves on the right side of that pattern.

-• THE BASICS: You need to have at least two weeks’ worth of food, water, and emergency supplies on hand at all times.
-This means stocking up now, not when the danger is looking you right in the face.
+- THE BASICS: Have at least two weeks’ worth of food, water, and emergency supplies on hand at all times.
+That means stocking up now, long before any danger is forecast — not after the first watch or warning goes up, when shelves are already being stripped.

-• Evacuation Planning: You need to have an evacuation plan, and you need to start putting it in place as soon as it looks like you might be affected.
-If the disaster misses you, well, chalk it up as a mini vacation.
-If it hits, and you didn’t leave, you might be chalking it up as a permanent vacation.
-The choice is yours.
+- Evacuation Planning: Have an evacuation plan, and start putting it into motion the moment it looks like you could be affected.
+If the disaster misses you, chalk it up as a mini vacation.
+If it hits and you didn’t leave, you might be chalking it up as something a lot more permanent.
+The choice is yours — but it has to be made before the roads are gridlocked.

-• Emergency Go Bag: You need a bugout bag filled with everything you and your family needs to survive a disaster, and it needs to be ready to go at a moment’s notice.
+- Emergency Go Bag: Keep a bug-out bag filled with everything you and your family need to survive a disaster, and have it ready to grab at a moment’s notice.
+Lahaina residents didn’t get hours.
+Some got minutes.

-• PREPARE NOW: You need to take preparedness seriously.
-Despite the Mainstream Medias attempt to make preppers look like a bunch of whackos, the moment something like this happens, those wackos are usually the first ones their unprepared friends and family are calling for help.
-Stop caring about what others have to say, and start caring about the health and safety of your family.
+- PREPARE NOW: Take preparedness seriously, starting today, not the day a storm gets a name.
+Despite the mainstream media’s attempts to make preppers look like a bunch of whackos, the moment something like this happens, those “whackos” are usually the first people their unprepared friends and family call for help.
+Stop caring about what others think, and start caring about the health and safety of your own family.

 Greetings from Brazil.